coltak88/piper-dispatch-newsletter/README.md

 # Piper Dispatch Special Kit

+## Deployment Status

+This project is configured for automated deployment to Google Cloud Run using GitHub Actions.

 ## Executive Summary

 The Piper Dispatch Special Kit is a privacy-first implementation engine that transforms newsletter insights into measurable business outcomes.
 Built with neurodiversity optimization and GDPR-Plus compliance, it delivers 300% newsletter value amplification through actionable implementation pathways.